Daetrail/The-Pod/README.md

 ## Concept

-The primary idea behind this subject was to:
+The primary idea behind this project was to:

-- Replace the solar panel in a calculator with a display.
+- Replace the solar panel in a calculator with a display,
-- Hijack the buttons in the calculator in order to control the device.
+- Hijack the buttons in the calculator in order to control the device,
 - Install a small battery and an SD card reader to power the device and store data for it.

 A button to quickly toggle the device's screen was implemented, in order to avoid detection by exam invigilators or teachers.